 At 12:01 am New Year's Day I was flying somewhere over the Bay of Bengal on my way to Ho Chi Minh City (HCMC), Vietnam.
 For those awake there were a few cheers, but mostly from the Westerners.
 The travelers from Asia were saving their celebrations for the Lunar New Year, the year of the Rooster, on January 28.

 It is amazing what peace can do for a country!
-Vietnam is vibrant, with a strong middle class, socialist government, mostly well-developed infrastructure (good roads, transportation, utilities), and finely-tuned tourist industry.
+Vietnam is vibrant, with a strong middle class, socialist government, mostly well-developed infrastructure of good roads, transportation, utilities, and a finely-tuned tourist industry.
 All that and a population of over 93.4 million in a country slightly smaller than California with a population of almost 39 million.
 North Vietnam has 11% of its population below the poverty line while the US has 15%.
-In spite of development the culture and traditions seem to be surviving and not caving in to an all-Western model.
+In spite of development, the culture and traditions seem to be surviving and not caving in to an all-Western model.

-My goal was to see as much of the country as possible during my one-month visa; to travel by land from Ho Chi Minh City to Sapa in the north.
+My goal was to see as much of the country as possible during my one-month visa; to travel by land from Ho Chi Minh City (Saigon) to Sapa in the north.
 After a quick 2-nights in HCMC to get oriented I took off on a 7-hour daytime sleeper bus to the south central highlands and the city of Dalat.
 The sleeper bus is a comfy option for very long trips - rather than being packed in like sardines, each person has their own cushioned "lounge chair" that stretches 3/4 length to accommodate sleeping.
 There are 3 rows, double-decker & even a bathroom on some of the buses.
-Well timed rest stops are made to eat and take a bio-break (the Vietnamese call the bathroom a "happy room").
+Well timed rest stops allow passengers time to eat and take a bio-break.
+The Vietnamese call the bathroom a "happy room".

-The country side of Vietnam is lovely - lots of very steep mountains covered in varying degrees of tropical foliage (bamboo, palm, ferns) or forest (pine, hardwood trees).
+The country side of Vietnam is lovely - lots of very steep mountains covered in varying degrees of tropical foliage of bamboo, palm, & ferns or forest of pine & hardwood trees.
 Interspersed are small valleys covered in rice paddies and small villages with personal vegetable gardens.
 Water buffalo do the heavy lifting.
 Papaya, mango, pineapple, guava, lychee, coconut, and other tropical fruits can be found just about everywhere and are delicious.
 Vietnam is also a country of rivers and small lakes where fisherman casting their nets adds to the beauty and charm of the countryside.

 Dalat is known for its mild climate and is famous in Vietnam for production of flowers and even wine.
 I'm drawn to temples so I spent my time exploring the two main Buddhist sites.
 The Linh Phuong Pagoda, built in the early 1600's is a beautiful complex that is completely covered in mosaics of broken ceramics - it's really flamboyant but seems to exude the cheerful and whimsical nature of Buddhism.
 I found the most scenic way to get there and back to Dalat was to take the restored 1930's French built train, a short, sweet 20 minute clickety-clackety ride past hillside homes and gardens.